vlad-saling/gulp-starter-pack/README.md

 Dev server starts on port 8080.
 It's wise to check if that port is not already occupied.
 In case you need to change it, see `connect` task in `gulpfile.js`.

-### JavaScript

-JavaScript call is included in `src/html/header.hbs`.
-If you want to add or modify JavaScript calls, do it in mentioned include.
-However, for JavaScript you will also need to modify `gulpfile.js` in order to be included into build.
-Look for tasks `scripts:dev` and `scripts:prod`.
-You'll see `gulp.src(['src/js/script.js','src/js/module/module.js'])` there.
-This line defines both which JS files should be processed and in what order they should be merged.
-In this case, `script.js` and `module.js` will be concatenated into one file with `script.js` content being the first in file and `module.js` added after that.

 ## Generating static pages

 This toolbox comes with Assemble engine for generating static pages out of HBS templates and partials.